platformsh/platformsh-docs/docs/src/other/glossary.md

 TLS is the successor of Secure Socket Layer (SSL).
 It provides the cryptographic "S" in HTTPS.
-It's often still referred to as SSL even though it has largely replaced SSL for online encrypted connections.
+It's often still referred to as SSL even though it has widely replaced SSL for online encrypted connections.